Theodemocracy: Political ideal

 Early Latter Day Saints were typically Jacksonian Democrats and were highly involved in representative republican political processes.
 According to the historian Marvin S. Hill, "the Latter-day Saints saw the maelstrom of competing faiths and social institutions in the early 19th century as evidence of social upheaval and found confirmation in the rioting and violence that characterized Jacksonian America."
 Smith wrote in 1842 that earthly governments "have failed in all their attempts to promote eternal peace and happiness....
 [Even the United States] is rent, from center to circumference, with party strife, political intrigues, and sectional interest."

-Smith's belief was that only a government led by a deity could banish the destructiveness of unlimited factions and bring order and happiness to the earth.
+Smith believed that only a government led by a deity could banish the destructiveness of unlimited factions and bring order and happiness to the earth.
 Church Apostle Orson Pratt stated in 1855 that the government of God "is a government of union."
-Smith believed that a theodemocratic polity would be the literal fulfillment of Christ's prayer in the Gospel of Matthew: "Thy kingdom come, Thy will be done in earth, as it is in heaven."
+Smith believed that a theodemocratic polity would be the literal fulfilment of Christ's prayer in the Gospel of Matthew: "Thy kingdom come, Thy will be done in earth, as it is in heaven."

 Further, Smith taught that the Kingdom of God, which he called the restored gospel of Jesus Christ, would hold dominion in the last days over all other kingdoms, as foretold in the Book of Daniel.
 Smith stated in May 1844, "I calculate to be one of the instruments of setting up the kingdom of Daniel by the word of the Lord, and I intend to lay a foundation that will revolutionize the world....
 It will not be by sword or gun that this kingdom will roll on: the power of truth is such that all nations will be under the necessity of obeying the Gospel."

 In 1859, Church President Brigham Young equated the terms "republican theocracy" and "democratic theocracy" and expressed his understanding of them when he taught, "The kingdom that the Almighty will set up in the latter days will have its officers, and those officers will be peace.
 Every man that officiates in a public capacity will be filled with the Spirit of God, with the light of God, with the power of God, and will understand right from wrong, truth from error, light from darkness, that which tends to life and that which tends to death....
-They will say... '[T]he Lord does not, neither will we control you in the least in the exercise of your agency.
+They will say... '[T]he Lord does not, neither will we control you in the least in exercising your agency.
 We place the principles of life before you.
 Do as you please, and we will protect you in your rights....'"